jfpIE16/aws-sa-associate-notes/002_aws_fundamentals.md

 * Great for large scale data storage, distribution or upload
 * Great for offload
 * INPUT and/or OUTPUT to many AWS products

+## CloudFormation Basics
+Is a tool that allows us to create, update and delete infrastructure in an automated way.
+You could use YAML or JSON format to automate infrastructure operations.
+Templates are used to create stacks, which are used to interact with resources in an AWS account.

+## CloudWatch Basics
+CloudWatch is a core supporting service within AWS which provides metrics, logs and event management services.
+It's used through other AWS services for health and performance monitoring, log management and neverless architectures.
+* Collects and manages operational data
+* Metrics - AWS Products, Apps, on-premises
+* Logs - AWS Products, Apps, on-premises
+* Events - AWS Services & Schedules

+A metric is a collection of different data points time ordered.
+For example, CPU Usage, Network, Disk IO.
+Dimensions separate datapoints for different things or perspectives within the same metric.
+An alarm is setted within a metric and take actions when the defined value matchs the conditions.

+## HA - FT - DR
+* High-Availability &rarr; Aims to ensure an agreed level of operational performance, usually uptime, for a higher than normal period.
+Minimize outages.
+* Fault-Tolerance &rarr; Is the property that enables a system to continue operating properly in the event of the failure of some (one or more faults within) of its components.
+Operate through failure.
+* Disaster-Recovery &rarr; Is a set of policies, tools and procedures to enable the recovery or continuation of vital technology infrastructure and systems following a natural or human-induced disaster.

+## Route53
+AWS managed DNS product.
+1. Register Domains
+2. Host Zones.. managed nameservers

+* Global Service &rarr; single database
+* Globally Resilient

+### Hosted zones
+* Zone files in AWS
+* Hosted on four managed name servers
+* Can be public..
+* Or private &rarr; linked to VPC's
+* ..
+Stores records (recordsets)

+### DNS Record Types
+* Nameserver (NS)
+* A and AAAA Records &rarr; Host to IP (v4 or v6)
+* CNAME records &rarr; Canonical name, Host to Host
+* MX Records &rarr; A mail.
+Find a mail server (SMTP) for a domain.
+* TXT Records &rarr; Add attributes

+#### DNS TTL - Time To Live